 Help IT gain executive buy-in, not just for purchase, but for use

 Getting executives on board during the purchase process is step one.
 Step two, which is often overlooked, is getting executives to support the IT department by adopting the product themselves and promoting that usage across the organization.
 An executive’s level of usage and promotion has traditionally been a great indication of the success a product will have across an organization.
 As a result, many SaaS companies are evolving their content strategy to be more thoughtful around supporting the IT decision-maker and administrator by providing them with the tools and resources they need to successfully engage their executive team.

-With product adoption and usage being the new indicator of churn, it is important to examine your sales process to ensure that the right expectations are set upfront with customers.
-This will help pave the way for a quick deployment and ramp-up usage.
-Additionally, you may find that incentive plans need to be revisited with the sales organization and channel partners in order to drive the behavior you need around usage.
+With low product adoption and usage being a key indicator of churn, it is important to examine your sales process to ensure that the right expectations are set upfront with customers.
+This will help pave the way for a quick deployment and ramp up usage.

 Organizations should ensure that the business need and expected value that the customer has specified during the buying process is documented and shared with anyone focused on driving success at that account after the sale is complete.
 A step up from just documenting their need and expected value is to begin defining the deployment and customer success plan during the later stages of the sale so that customers, and anyone supporting them, can hit the ground running post-sale.

 Customer success-focused cultures drive accountability across the company for customer results.
 Your goal should be to have your whole company aligned and motivated towards driving product usage, which is a key factor in retention because it’s in the best interest of everyone for retention.

 To learn how to think about customer success more holistically, watch our recent webinar Winning with experience-focused customer success.